Breadcrumb

 3. Weigh the pros and cons of an S/NC grade for a major course

-4. Submit an enrollment adjustment form by Friday, May 20th at 11:45am.
+4. Submit an enrollment adjustment form by 11:59 am on Friday of Week 8.

 The enrollment adjustment form is not available after the deadline.